StackVista/stackstate-docs/setup/otel/languages/java.md

 Automatic instrumentation does not require any modifications of the application.
 To set it up follow these steps:

 1. Download [opentelemetry-javaagent.jar](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar) from [Releases](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) of the opentelemetry-java-instrumentation repository and include the JAR file in the docker image of your application.
 The JAR file contains the agent and instrumentation libraries.
-2. Update the command that starts your application to load the Java agent, either by updating the docker image entry-point or command or by updating the `command` in the Kubernetes manifest for your application.
+2. Update the command that starts your application to load the Java agent, either by updating the docker image entry point or command or by updating the `command` in the Kubernetes manifest for your application.
 Add `-javaagent:/path/to/opentelemetry-javaagent.jar`:
 ```bash
 java -javaagent:/path/to/opentelemetry-javaagent.jar -jar myapp.jar
 ```